brencoder/study-aws-saa-c03/ch02_compute/README.md

 You can also merge two or more Reserved Instances into a single Reserved Instance.

-However, there are certain attributes you can't change through *modification*.
+However, for a Standard Reserved Instance, there are certain attributes you can't change through *modification*.
 They include instance family, operating system type and tenancy.
-However, if you had purchased a Convertible Reserved Instance, then you can change change those attributes through *exchange*.
+However, if you had purchased a Convertible Reserved Instance, then you could change those attributes through *exchange*.

 ##### Exchanging a Reserved Instance
 [*Exchanging*](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ri-convertible-exchange.html) is possible only for a Convertible Reserved Instance, and means replacing it with another Convertible Reserved Instance that has a different configuration, including instance family, platform, tenancy and scope.